 After the jacuzzi, we went outdoor.
 Pulai Spring Resort has three swimming pool sizes.
 We placed a big inflatable mattress onto the largest pool and was told to remove it by the lifeguard.
 We shifted it to the medium-sized pool where no one told us off this time.
 The depth of the biggest pool went beyond 1.8m or more gradually.

 After swimming, we were famished.
-We were deciding between two dinner promotions at Cinta Terrace and Qing Palace Chinese Restaurant and went for the Chinese food which cost RM$65.00 per pax for “All You Can Eat” buffet.
+We were deciding between two dinner promotions at Cinta Terrace and Qing Palace Chinese Restaurant and went for the Chinese food which cost RM$65.00 per pax for the “All You Can Eat” buffet.
 The entire food menu was presented right in front of us.
 Everything there was inclusive in the “All You Can Eat” promotion and not limited to just some dishes.

 The price temptation was unbelievable for such a buffet promotion!
 We ordered some of the most expensive Chinese cuisines such as Peking Duck, Fish, Salad Prawns, Cereal Prawns, Shark Fin etc. The waitress forewarned us before ordering that the food serving of a dish was a lot, and the portion size was meant for four people.

 If we could not finish any food that we ordered, we would have to pay the full price of that dish.
-We then tried out one fish first as we intended to order two different types of fishes later to make our money worthwhile.
+We then tried out one fish first as we intended to order two different types of fish later to make our money worthwhile.
 On the other hand, we were also worried about not being able to finish the food and get penalised.

 The first dish was Salad Prawn.
 After eating all the prawns, the waitress told us that we also had to finish all the fruits that came with the prawns, which were mostly honeydew.
 Moreover, the serving was a lot.
-We got bored eating so many fruits as we knew that they would fill our stomach up quickly.
+We got bored eating so many fruits as we knew that they would fill our stomachs up quickly.
 We had no choice since it was the rule of the buffet.